Israel–Spain relations: Religious and cultural ties

 Many Israelis are Sephardi Jews, culturally associated with the Iberian Peninsula from where Jews were expelled in the late-fifteenth century.
 Many Israelis are also of Spanish and Portuguese Jewish extraction from before the expulsion of Jews from the Iberian peninsula.
 Some Israelis live in Spain today, and there is also a small contemporary Spanish Jewish community.
 Many Spanish people are also of converso or marrano origin, with a recent study estimating the figure to be as high as 20%.
-An Israeli newspaper, Maariv, noted that José Luis Rodríguez Zapatero has said that his family is of Jewish descent, probably from a family of marranos.
+An Israeli newspaper, Maariv, noted that José Luis Rodríguez Zapatero has said that his family is of Jewish descent, probably from a family of Marranos.

 In honor of the 25th anniversary of diplomatic and cultural relations between Spain and Israel, the Museo Nacional del Prado in Madrid loaned a painting by El Greco to the Israel Museum in Jerusalem.
 A special evening was held in the presence of Yitzhak Navon, the fifth President of the State of Israel and Alvaro Iranzo Gutierrez, ambassador of Spain in Israel.

 Bilateral trade

 Spanish apparel retailer Zara opened their first store in 1997 in Tel Aviv.
 As of 2020, Zara has 25 branches in the country.

-In 2010, bilateral trade totaled 1.69 billion euros, with 853 million euros of Israeli exports to Spain and 836 million euros of Spanish imports to Israel.
-José Ranero, the economic and commercial advisor at the Spanish Embassy, said he looked forward to more joint projects, especially in technology.
+In 2010, bilateral trade totalled 1.69 billion euros, with 853 million euros of Israeli exports to Spain and 836 million euros of Spanish imports to Israel.
+In 2011, José Ranero, the economic and commercial advisor at the Spanish Embassy, said he looked forward to more joint projects, especially in technology.

-Embassies

-The Embassy of Israel is located in Madrid, Spain.
-The Embassy of Spain is located in Tel Aviv, Israel.